-Prostate cancer currently affects the lives of millions of American men and their loved ones.
-Each year in the United States, more than 200,000 men are diagnosed with prostate cancer and over 25,000 die of this disease.
+Prostate cancer is the most common cancer among men (after skin cancer).
+It affects the lives of millions of American men and their loved ones.
+Each year in the United States, more than 200,000 men are diagnosed with prostate cancer and over 30,000 die of this disease.
 These numbers rival those for breast cancer in women, yet education lags far behind.
+Early detection can save lives.

 - Starting at age 40, all men should learn how to reduce their individualized risk of dying from prostate cancer.